-1) Describe any known or possible contamination at the site from present or past uses.
+- Describe any known or possible contamination at the site from present or past uses.
+None known - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.

-None known

-2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+Natural gas pipelines currently exist in roads adjacent to the project site.
+No contamination or indication of contamination has been observed. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.